-Examples of strategies and projects pertinent to all applicants:
+Examples of strategies and projects to develop or enhance jurisdiction-wide SORNA implementation programs or functions:

+All applicants:

-- Developing or enhancing jurisdiction-wide SORNA implementation programs or functions. - Enhancing infrastructure to assist implementation of SORNA, such as for the collection, storage, submission or analysis of sex offender biometric data (finger and palm prints) and DNA - Developing or enhancing law enforcement and other criminal justice agency information sharing at the jurisdiction level as well as between jurisdiction level agencies and local level agencies as it relates to SORNA implementation. - Implementing records management projects, such as converting documents to digital format as required by SORNA. - Providing support for coordinated interagency efforts to enhance implementation of SORNA requirements. - Supporting efforts of local or state units of government (including P.L.
-280 tribes) to develop or enhance their sex offender registration and notification functions with tribal nations as delegated to the state for the purpose of substantial implementation of SORNA. - Developing and implementing training for law enforcement and other criminal justice agency personnel responsible for sex offender registration, notification, and monitoring as it relates to SORNA implementation in the jurisdiction.
+- Enhancing infrastructure to assist implementation of SORNA, such as for the collection, storage, submission or analysis of sex offender biometric data (finger and palm prints) and DNA.
+See budget information on page 6 including referenced footnote for more information. - Developing or enhancing law enforcement and other criminal justice agency information sharing at the jurisdiction level as well as between jurisdiction level agencies and local level agencies as it relates to SORNA implementation. - Implementing records management projects, such as converting documents to digital format as required by SORNA. - Providing support for coordinated interagency efforts to enhance implementation of SORNA requirements. - Developing and implementing training for law enforcement and other criminal justice agency personnel responsible for sex offender registration, notification, and monitoring as it relates to SORNA implementation in the jurisdiction. - Enhancing address verification tactics, collaborating with other jurisdictions and agencies on absconder investigations, and expanding work with victims' service providers on community education and prevention programs related to sex offender registration, notification and management.